 (videos by Joe)

-BIG CRAZY NEWS- We have 2 more slots open to fill!
+BIG CRAZY NEWS- We have 15 people signed up… only 10 more slots open to fill!
 If you are feeling a passion about this trip, please continue to pray and fill out the application when the time is right!!!
 Spots are filling up fast!!!!
-Africa in July Blog.

 I can’t believe I’ve only been home 3 weeks from Africa!
 It took me a long time to recover physically and emotionally, but now feeling the excitement bubbling inside my heart to share the good, bad and craziness with you.
 I think the best place for me to start is from the beginning.
 I would never have had the opportunity to lead a trip to Uganda and Ethiopia without the incredible ministry of Visiting Orphans.
 I stumbled into the leadership role of an extraordinary team of 30 for reasons I still do not fully understand.
 I am grateful for all the twists and turns that happened to redirect me, change me and guide me to serve in Africa.